itsme2417/MaSSLLaMA-Discord/README.md

 # MaSSLLaMA-Discord
 Warning before you go further: The code is probably of extremely poor quality.
+Much of this was written many months ago so most things are handled in a relatively outdated way.

 This is a multimodal LLM based Discord 'userbot' that supports image input, image generation, basic internet search and unmaintained and basic TTS.
 It is based around TabbyAPI or llama.cpp's server however it can possibly work with other OpenAI compatible endpoints while in the tabbyapi mode.